Code-Institute-Submissions/CottonBox/README.md

 ### Features to Implement

 - When working links for social media are available, I will be including them in the social media section of the footer.
+- As I progress with the course and reach the relevant section, I will be implementing dynamic links for each of the products.

 ## Technologies Used